 The Databricks Lakehouse Platform is a unified analytics platform represented by a single group of tools that can build, share, deploy and maintain very large volumes of enterprise grade data with unlimited scalability to boot.
 Think of the Databricks Lakehouse as a combination of a Data Lake and Data Warehouse.
 Because a single system can handle both, affordable data storage (like a data lake) and analytical capabilities (like a data warehouse), the Databricks Lakehouse makes data easier and simpler to access and use.
 It also enables easy collaboration within teams.
 Databricks vs Snowflake: 18 differences you should know

 The Databricks Lakehouse can be installed on your current Cloud- whether you use Google Cloud, Microsoft Azure, Amazon Web Services (AWS), or a combination of these Cloud providers.
 As a managed data and analytics platform, the Databricks Lakehouse is fast, scalable, and cost-effective.
 An interesting aside – Databricks was created by the same team that created Apache Spark, the powerful, fast, open-source analytics engine, and Databricks runs on top of Spark for analytical processing.
 Databricks also has Delta Lake, its own open-source data storage format.
 Delta Lake is built upon the open-source Apache Parquet storage format and maintains a “transaction log”, listing all the operations performed on the data.
-Data Lakehouse on S3 without Delta Lake
+Connect Oracle to Databricks and Load Data the Easy Way

 Databricks Lakehouse allows you to do a lot of useful data-related tasks: